Switch to infinite scroll (Full book)

 navbar={{ width: 300, /* ... */ }}

-We may split the navbar into AppShell.Sections, and one of them may grow.
+We can split the navbar into AppShell.Sections.
+One of them can grow.

 <AppShell.Navbar>